Yelp/undebt/docs/source/examples.rst

 Example of:

-- using `tokens_as_dict` to assert multiple possible dictionary keys
-- `EXPR` to match a Python expression
+- using Undebt to transform a language that isn't Python
-  - Note: It's possible that this won't match all Swift expressions; if you are concerned about this, you should use an EXPR pattern that corresponds to the Swift grammar.
+_Note: It's possible that the `EXPR` grammar element used won't match all Swift expressions; if you are concerned about this, you should define a custom `EXPR` corresponding to the syntax of a Swift expression._